-The water level of the Bangweulu Swamps is very low, in most places below two or three metres.
-The rivers from the surrounding hills bring a huge mount of eroded material into the swamps, and where it is deposited, the river channels often change their course.
+The water level of the Bangweulu Swamps is very low, in most places below 3 m.
+The rivers from the surrounding hills bring a huge amount of eroded material into the swamps, and where it is deposited, the river channels often change their course.
 Along the banks are dense growths of tall water plants, especially papyrus (Cyperus papyrus) and reed (Phragmites australis).
-Other areas have a lower vegetation, comprising e.g. club-rush, arrowhead (Sagittaria), and various composites.
+Other areas have a lower vegetation, including species of club-rush (Schoenoplectus and/or Scirpus), arrowhead (Sagittaria), and various composites.

 Most of the few larger islands in the swamps consist of sand, deposited by the river channels.
 Other islands, called chulu, are established around termite mounds.
 Formerly, this region was drier, with thousands of termite mounds – today a common sight in the grasslands, bordering the marshes, which are only submerged a few months a year.
 Livingstone referred to the Bangweulu Swamps as ’a world of water and termite mounds’.

 As termites concentrate and transform organic material around their mounds, the immediate surroundings are more fertile than the land around them.
-Therefore, many plant species, which require a higher content of nutrients, often grow on or around the mounds.
-During the rainy season, much material is deposited around the mounds, and, over time, trees grow up around them, forming small woods, called mushitu.
-Trees growing in these woods include Syzygium cordatum, sausage tree (Kigelia africana), and various fig species (Ficus).
+Therefore, many plant species, which require a higher content of nutrients, often grow on or around these mounds.
+During the rainy season, much eroded material is deposited around the mounds, and, over time, trees grow up around them, forming small woods, called mushitu.
+Trees in these woods include Syzygium cordatum, sausage tree (Kigelia africana), and various fig species (Ficus).
 On almost all islands in the swamps, these mushitu woods have been felled, replaced by exotic trees like eucalyptus, which are utilized as timber and firewood.

-The Zambezi sitatunga (Tragelaphus selousi) is an antelope, whose very long hooves can be widely splayed – an adaptation to run in wet or swampy areas without sinking in.
+The Zambezi sitatunga (Tragelaphus spekii ssp. selousi) is an antelope, whose very long hooves can be widely splayed, an adaptation to run in wet or swampy areas without sinking in.
 The male is slate-coloured, while the female is a beautiful reddish-brown, and both sexes have pale vertical stripes on their body.
 Only the male has horns, which are rather short and slightly spiralled.
 The sitatunga is an excellent swimmer, and when in danger it may dive, lying submerged with only its nostrils above the surface.

-Three other species of antelope live in these grasslands.
-The yellowish-brown, long-necked oribi (Ourebia hastata) lives singly or in family groups.
+The grasslands are home to three other species of antelope.
 The southern reedbuck (Redunca arundinum) has black markings on its front legs, and its rather short, arched horns have a whitish base.
 This species is found in the transition zone between the grasslands and the swamps proper.
-The size of their territory varies according to the seasons, i.e. when the water level rises during the rainy season, and recedes during the dry season.
-The larger tsessebe (Damaliscus lunatus), which is dark brown with a darker face and greyish thighs, often keeps a lookout from the top of termite mounds.
-At times, stray leopards (Panthera pardus) and hunting dogs (Lycaon pictus) are a threat to the antelopes.
-Today, their chief predator, the lion (Panthera leo), has been exterminated in the Bangweulu Swamps.
-The massive buffalo (Syncerus caffer) occasionally visits the marshland, mostly the surrounding grassland, where huge herds may be observed.
+The size of their territory varies according to the seasons, being smaller when the water level rises during the rainy season, and larger when it recedes during the dry season.
+The stocky tsessebe (Damaliscus lunatus), which is dark brown with a darker face and greyish thighs, often keeps a lookout from the top of termite mounds.
+The third antelope is the yellowish-brown, long-necked oribi (Ourebia ourebi ssp. hastata), which lives singly or in family groups. – Many other types of antelope are described on the page Animals: Antelopes.

 Birds like African reed warbler (Acrocephalus baeticatus), swamp flycatcher (Muscicapa aquatica), marsh tchagra (Bocagia minuta), and coppery-tailed coucal (Centropus cupreicaudus) often feed among tall swamp plants, whereas blue-tailed bee-eaters (Merops persicus) and olive bee-eaters (M. superciliosus) swoop out from their perch to snap dragonflies or bees.